amgadmadkour/amgadmadkour.github.io/_pages/about.md

   - /about.html
 ---

-I’m a Data & Applied Scientist at Microsoft Satori Knowledge Platform.
-My research is in the area of data platform and analytics where I focus on creating scalable systems for mining and exploring web-scale graphs.
+I’m a Data & Applied Scientist at Microsoft.
+I'm part of the Knowledge platform team where i focus on data management issues related to the Satori knowledge graph.
+My research is in the area of data platform and analytics.
+I'm interested in creating scalable systems and techniques for mining and exploring web-scale graphs.

 I’ve completed my Ph.D. at the Department of Computer Science, Purdue University.
 Prior to joining Microsoft, I was a Staff Research Engineer at IBM Egypt.
 I’ve also done internships in Microsoft Research, Microsoft AI+Research, and Yahoo!.

 ## Research Interests
-* Graph Data Management
+* Data Management
 * Data Mining & Analytics
 * Query Processing and Optimization
-* Knowledge Graphs and Knowledge Management

 ## News
 * **January 2019:** Our paper titled ["BioNetApp: An Interactive Visual Data Analysis Platform for Molecular Expressions"](https://www.researchgate.net/publication/331290263_BioNetApp_An_interactive_visual_data_analysis_platform_for_molecular_expressions) has been accepted in PLOS-ONE journal
-* **January 2019:** I joined Microsoft as an Applied Scientist
+* **January 2019:** I joined Microsoft as a Data & Applied Scientist
 * **December 2018:** Iv successfully defended my thesis dissertation titled ["Efficient Query Processing Over Web-Scale RDF Data"](/files/Efficient_Query_Processing_Over_Web_Scale_RDF_Data.pdf)
 * **October 2018:** Posted slides for ["WORQ: Workload-Driven RDF Query Processing"](/files/presentations/WORQ-ISWC2018.pdf)
 * **June 2018:** Posted slides for ["SPARTI: Scalable RDF Data Management Using Query-Centric Semantic Partitioning"](/files/presentations/SPARTI-SBD2018.pdf)